openscoring/openscoring/README.md

 mvn jetty:run
 ```

 Congratulations!
-You now have a local openscoring web service running at: http://localhost:8080/openscoring/
+You now have an openscoring web service running at [localhost:8080] (http://localhost:8080/openscoring/)

 # REST API